 After a few years, the event expanded from Sweden to Denmark, then to the US in 2016.
 In 2017 Fjällräven Classic took place in four different locations around the world, when Sweden, Denmark and the US were joined by Hong Kong.

-For the year 2020 Fjällräven set out with a great ambition to further expand the Fjällräven Classic to more countries and continents than ever before with additional events planned for Germany, UK, China and South Korea.
+For the year 202o and Fjällräven set out with a great ambition to further expand the Fjällräven Classic to more countries and continents than ever before with additional events planned for Germany, UK, China and South Korea by Covid-19.
 The brand received incredible feedback from the global trekking community and tickets were sold out quickly.

-But 2020 has proven to be a particularly complex year in many regards and it was with great sadness that Fjällräven had to cancel the events in Germany, Denmark, UK, US, China and Sweden due to the Covid-19 pandemic.
+But 2020 proved to be a particularly complex year in many regards and it was with great sadness that Fjällräven had to cancel the events in Germany, Denmark, UK, US, China and Sweden due to the Covid-19 pandemic.
 Read more here.
+In 2021 the Swedish event will take place.

 It was at this point that a creative solution was needed to enable people to still enjoy the beautiful landscapes of Fjällräven Classics.
 For this reason, Fjällräven is creating an immersive, digital series of online trekking events to bring at least a semblance of the Fjällräven Classic experience to people wherever they are.